ably/ably-js/README.md

 ## Version: 0.8.41

-This repo contains the Ably Javascript client library, for the browser (including IE8+), Nodejs, React Native, and Cordova.
+This repo contains the Ably Javascript client library, for the browser (including IE8+), Nodejs, React Native, NativeScript and Cordova.

 For complete API documentation, see the [Ably documentation](https://www.ably.io/documentation).